CATEIN/aio-playlist-creator/README.md

-currently non functional, use https://adventuresinodyssey.fans/playlistcreator/ for now.
+currently in development, use https://adventuresinodyssey.fans/playlistcreator/ for now.